ajgreenwell/Essays/2.how-to-avoid-burnout/README.md

-# How to avoid burnout and achieve your goals.
+# How to avoid burnout and accomplish your goals.

 There's a popular philosophy about achieving success that goes something like this: